"It's surely our responsibility to do everything within our power to create a planet that provides a home not just for us, but for all life on Earth"

 The interrelationship between marine organisms and their coastal environment is becoming increasingly strained by a combination of climate change and erosion.

-Ocean waves and near-shore currents have increased in size and strength, threatening the very existance of many beaches and precious coastal ecosystems.
+Ocean waves and near-shore currents have increased in size and strength, threatening the very existence of many beaches and precious coastal ecosystems.

 CCell provides an ecological solution to these challenges, replicating natural coral reefs and enhancing local marine ecosystems.

 60% of the remaining reefs are stressed and 99% are projected to disappear by 2040.
 This is having a dramatic effect on the marine ecosystem, with the loss of these natural breakwaters driving further coastal erosion.